Rhylee Suyom has hopped in three different worlds: the academe, the corporate, and the media. He enjoys being with nature and his family.

-This will be the final aspect and skill you will have to learn to develop hyper reading and speaking in the English language.
+This will be the final aspect and skill you will have to learn to develop hyper reading and speaking in English.
 This is called THOUGHT GROUPS.

-Thought groups are defined as “a group of approximately two to five words that form a unit of meaning.
-A thought group can also be called a phrase” (Smith et. al., 1992).
-In speech delivery however, these are more of a breathing space or pause stations especially when reading long compound-complex sentences which cannot be done in one breathing.
+Thought groups are “a group of approximately two to five words that form a unit of meaning.
+A thought group can also be called a phrase” (Smith et al., 1992).
+In speech delivery, however, these are more breathing space or pause stations, especially when reading long compound-complex sentences that cannot be done in one breath.
 Imagine reading a 50-word sentence; you will surely need some breathing space since your air might run out by the 30th or 40th word.
 This is where thought groups come in handy.
 Pause stations form units of meaning.
-In fact, if you have tried reading a long paragraph or even just a sentence yet eventually finds it difficult to understand, chances are, you are pausing at the wrong stations thus the brain cannot process the units of meaning.
+If you have tried reading a long paragraph or even just a sentence yet eventually find it difficult to understand, chances are, you are pausing at the wrong stations; thus, the brain cannot process the units of meaning.
 An example is given below to illustrate the importance of thought groups.

-A thought group is a group of approximately two to five words that form a unit of meaning.
+A thought group comprises approximately two to five words that form a unit of meaning.

 Sentences with Wrong Pause Stations:

 1. A thought/ group is a /group of approximately two to/ five words that/ form a unit of/ meaning//.

 2. A/ thought group is/ a group of approximately/ two to five/ words that form a/ unit of meaning//.

 3. A thought group is/ a group/ of approximately two/ to five/ words that/ form a unit of meaning//.